How To Preserve Meat

 Not sure about how to preserve meat to ensure it lasts longer and retains the nutritional content?

-Here are 5 simple and effective ways to preserve meat.
+Here are 5 simple and effective ways to preserve meat below:

 One of the easiest ways to preserve meat is to freeze meat at home in the freezer compartment attached to your refrigerator or even use a stand-alone freezer or cooler.